-Film Hub NI have joined forces with Northern Ireland Screen's Digital Film Archive to bring some fantastic screenings to rural areas.
+In August 2016, Film Hub NI joined forces with Northern Ireland Screen's Digital Film Archive to bring some fantastic screenings to rural areas.

-Before each feature presentation there will be a screening of footage from Northern Ireland Screen’s Digital Film Archive.
-Focusing on the theme of folk traditions, this material will include films newly digitised as part of the BFI’s Britain on Film.
+Before each feature presentation there was a screening of footage from Northern Ireland Screen’s Digital Film Archive.
+Focusing on the theme of folk traditions, this material includes films newly digitised as part of the BFI’s Britain on Film.
 Britain on Film is supported by Unlocking Film Heritage awarding funds from The National Lottery

-Wolf Rilla's Village of The Damned will be screened on the 25th August and is set in the isolated village of Midwich where a brood of blonde-haired children, eyes glowing like burning coals, exhibit frightening powers.
-The screening will be introduced by writer and historian, Dr Robert Curran, who will discuss the strange lore and legends that influenced the film.
+Wolf Rilla's Village of The Damned was screened on the 25th August and is set in the isolated village of Midwich where a brood of blonde-haired children, eyes glowing like burning coals, exhibit frightening powers.
+The screening was be introduced by writer and historian, Dr Robert Curran, who discussed the strange lore and legends that influenced the film.

-The 30th August sees Vincent Price takes centre-stage in the Witchfinder General (1968).
+The 30th August saw Vincent Price take centre-stage in the Witchfinder General (1968).
 Almost half a century after its release, Michael Reeves' cult classic continues to divide audiences.
-Before the screening of Witchfinder General, bestselling author Martina Devlin will discuss the research for her novel The House Where It Happened, a fictionalised account of the events of 1711 at Ireland’s only mass witchcraft trial.
+Before the screening of Witchfinder General, bestselling author Martina Devlin discussed the research for her novel The House Where It Happened, a fictionalised account of the events of 1711 at Ireland’s only mass witchcraft trial.